VIRGINIA MARINE RESOURCES COMMISSION

 The purpose of this chapter is to conserve and protect lobster from overfishing and to provide consistency among federal and interstate laws and regulations.

-“Berried female” means a female American lobster bearing eggs attached to the abdominal appendages.
+"Berried female" means a female lobster bearing eggs attached to the abdominal appendages.

-"Carapace" means the unsegmented body shell of the American lobster.
+"Carapace" means the unsegmented body shell of the lobster.

 "Carapace length" means the straight line measurement from the rear of the eye socket parallel to the center line of the carapace to the posterior edge of the carapace.

-"Ghost panel" means a panel, or other mechanism, designed to allow for the escapement of lobster after a period of time if the trap has been abandoned or lost.
+"Ghost panel" means a panel, or other mechanism in a lobster trap, designed to allow for the escapement of lobster after a period of time if the trap has been abandoned or lost.

 "Land" or "landing" means to (i) enter port with finfish, shellfish, crustaceans, or other marine seafood on board any boat or vessel; (ii) begin offloading finfish, shellfish, crustaceans, or other marine seafood; or (iii) offload finfish, shellfish, crustaceans, or other marine seafood.